davidclaveau/lighthouse-web-notes/Week_2/Day_5/Inheritance.md

     this.cohort = cohort;
   }

-  // identical!
-Smells of code duplication bio() {
+  // Identical!
+Smells of code duplication (WET) bio() {
     return `My name is ${this.name} and here's my quirky fact: ${this.quirkyFact}`;
   }